danielabar/meblog/src/markdown/ruby-configurable-retry.md

 ## Tests

 We're not quite finished, the Retryable module also needs tests.
+I'll be using [RSpec](http://rspec.info/).
 At first it looks tricky to test because it needs to be included in a class in order to invoke the `with_retries` method.
 So it might seem like the only way to test it would be to test the `FileReader` class that uses it.
 However, we can use Ruby's [module_function](https://docs.ruby-lang.org/en/3.2/Module.html#method-i-module_function) to make any method in a module callable on the module, in addition to being an instance method on any class the module is included in.

 Here is the modified `Retryable` module that adds the `with_retries` method as a method that can be invoked directly on the module like `Retryable.with_retries(...)`: